Request Information Apply Now

 New York, NY 10023

-AMDA students within the MA in Theatre program will achieve the following program learning outcomes.
+AMDA students within the MA Performance Studies program will achieve the following program learning outcomes.

-• History, Theory, and Criticism: Acquire a comprehensive understanding of theatre history, theory, and criticism as it reflects current and historical discussion and debate.
+• History, Theory, and Criticism: Understand and Analyze: Understand and analyze theatre history, theory, and criticism reflecting both current and historical contexts and debates.

-• Academic and Professional Writing: Demonstrate skills in academic and professional writing, including an effective understanding of primary research, project organization, drafting, revision, and final editing, resulting in work worthy of critical peer review and publication.
+• Academic and Professional Writing: Apply and Create: Demonstrate adeptness in academic and professional writing by applying effective research, organization, drafting, and editing skills, creating work worthy of publication and peer review.

 1. Summary of Required Courses